In March of 2006, the Star Princess was sailing just off the coast of Jamaica.

 Smoking Was Later Banned on Princess Ships

-To learn more about the smoking policies of the above cruise lines, check out this post: Cruise Line Balcony Smoking Policies – On These 4 Lines You Can
+To learn more about the smoking policies of the above cruise lines, check out this post:

-Whenever I talk about smoking being allowed on cruise ship balconies some people will always that it’s ‘disgusting’ or that it’d put them off cruising with a cruise line but despite what feels like the majority wanting smokeless balconies, there are a few very determined, and vocal people who want to be able to smoke on their balconies.
+But despite what feels like the majority wanting smokeless balconies, there are a few very determined, and vocal people who do want to be able to smoke on their balconies.

 Smoking on Balconies is Still a Debated Issue

-Some people argue that ships should have smoking balconies, and non-smoking balconies but that really only deals with the problem of secondhand smoke.
+Some people argue that ships should have smoking balconies and non-smoking balconies, but that really only deals with the problem of secondhand smoke.

-Which although not nice, it isn’t as big a problem as the fire risk.
+Although not nice, it isn’t as big a problem as the fire risk.

 It could be argued that it wasn’t the smoking on the balcony that caused the fire but the fact that the smoker threw their cigarette butt overboard.

-The thing is though, if you take away the cigarettes from the balconies, they are far less likely to end up starting a fire in this way.
+The thing is, though, if you take away the cigarettes from the balconies, they are far less likely to end up starting a fire in this way.

-I don’t smoke and never have but I would hope that most people would agree that reducing the risk of something like this happening is always a good idea.
+I don’t smoke and never have, but I would hope that most people would agree that reducing the risk of something like this happening is always a good idea.

-When the cruise line was analysing the accident they talked to other passengers and found that many said that discarded cigarette ends had also landed on their balconies.
-It’s unlikely that this was an isolated event, it was just the first time it had gone this wrong.
+When the cruise line was analysing the accident, they talked to other passengers and found that many said that discarded cigarette ends had also landed on their balconies.
+It’s unlikely that this was an isolated event.
+It was just the first time it had gone this wrong.

-The starting point of the fire wasn’t ever conclusively found but all analysis of the accident decided that in the absence of any other evidence, it was probably a cigarette butt dropped from a higher deck.
+All the analysis of the accident pointed to the fact that in the absence of any other evidence, it was probably a cigarette butt dropped from a higher deck that started the fire.

 Free Insiders Cruise Line Guide